M7Tro/educationalProjects/chatApp/README.md

 If the userIid is not undefined, we set it inside the userSocketMap with userSocketMap[userId] = socket.id

-Since we have updated this map, we want to send an event to all connected clients with io.emit("getOnlineUsers", Object.keys(userSocketMap)). io.emit() sends events to all connected clients.
+Since we have updated this map, we want to send an event to all connected clients with io.emit("getOnlineUsers", Object.keys(userSocketMap)).
+Notice that we only send keys: we don't want to share socket id's. io.emit() sends events to all connected clients.

 With this added code, whenever a user connects, he will get data on who is online and who is offline.